OUR LATEST VIDEOS

 11. Litchfield County, Connecticut

 Connecticut's largest county, located in the northwestern corner of the state, overflows with New England charm.
-It's also got plenty of open spaces.
+It's also got plenty of open space.
 You'll find winter sports like skating at local rinks and skiing at Mohawk Mountain.
 Enjoy the state's natural beauty with a visit to the Sharon Audubon Center, White Mountain Nature Center, or Kent Fall State Park, where a hike to the namesake falls takes you across a covered bridge.
 Our list of the best things to do in Litchfield County, Connecticut, has plenty more family-friendly picks for this scenic county.

 The Litchfield Inn is a charming boutique hotel that's been recently renovated.
 Choose from one of its 12 custom rooms—like the cabin, bohemian, or garden room—or opt for the well-appointed standard rooms.
 Breakfast awaits in the mornings, and you can borrow a bike to explore on two wheels nearby, weather permitting.